RadoKyselak/Project-Mirador/README.md

 # Stelthar API
-Stelthar provides real-time, government-backed data fact-checking for a better, more transparent version of the internet.
+Project Mirador provides real-time, government-backed data fact-checking for a better, more transparent version of the internet.

 Disinformation erodes public trust, and traditional fact-checking is slow, inriliable, or both.
 Stelthar's fact-checking API verifies or argues claims by comparing claim validity against official government data sources.